perslab/CELLECT/README.md

 Our forked version of this repository [(pascaltimshel/ldsc)](https://github.com/pascaltimshel/ldsc) **must also be cloned** for CELLECT-LDSC to work.

-The models in CELLECT are built in **Snakemake** and the pipelines utilise **conda environments**.
+The models in CELLECT (currentlyjust CELLECT-LDSC) are built in **Snakemake** and the pipelines utilise **conda environments**.
 Therefore the easiest way to get started would be to [install miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (if conda is not already present on your system) and then either within base conda or a conda environment:
 ```bash
 conda install -c bioconda snakemake
 ```